klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 ### Presentations
 - Week 2: Internal presentation, created and presented by Klara
 - Week 3: Internal presentation, created and presented by Klara
+- Week 4: External presentation, created and presented by Klara and Yoran
 - Week 8: Internal presentation, created and presented by Klara
-- Week 4: External presentation, created and presented by Klara and Yoran

 ### Research Plan
+My contributions to the research paper have been broadly spread out and significant.
+My contributions ranged from writing detailed chapters like the introduction and individual sub-question descriptions, to general layout.
+The research plan can be found here:

+The following contents of the research plan have been made by me:
+- Introduction
+- Literature review
-- Find research question
+- Formulate research question
-- Find sub-questions with Oscar
-- Refine sub-questions alone
+- Formulate sub-questions (with Oscar)
-- Write introduction, schedule etc
-- Write literature review
 - Write about sub-questions 2 and 4 in detail

 ### Research Paper
 My contributions to the research paper have been broadly spread out and significant.
 My contributions ranged from writing detailed chapters, to general layout, grammar and consistency.
 The research paper can be found here.

-Contributions made by me:
+The following contents of the research paper have been made by me:

-### Other
+### Other efforts
-- Keep Jira up to date
-- Keep notes of meetings
+Throughout the whole project, I kept notes of each meeting in order to record them for possible questions and obscurities later on.

 ## Diganostics of the learning process
+As a User Experience Design student, I have only had short experiences with coding and programming so far.
+In order to extend them and learn more about statistics and data visualization, I chose this minor.

-Rough start with a lot of new information to take in and not really an idea of how to start, but then I just started and my understanding of how everything works and is related grew fast.
+As I have not had much background knowledge on the topic, the minor started with a lot of new information to take in.
+It was difficult for me to get an idea of how to start.
+I quickly realised that even though I was not sure about things, I had to just do them in order to improve and learn.
+Since then, my understanding of how data science works and how to approach it grew constantly.

-Change of approach early on: Predict user score for each thresholding algorithm, then pick best scoring algorithm - Yoran's idea

-Faulty csv file, we did not validate or review Oscar's code
+Early on, our team had a change of approach: Instead of predicting the thresholding algorithm with input features like the user score, we focused on predicting the user score with other features.
+Then we could select the thresholding algorithm that scored the highest user score.

+We learned the hard way how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv file we had been working with contained faulty values.
+We could have avoided this by reviewing Oscar's code before working with the file.

-## Reflection and Evaluation using STARR
+## Evaluation using STARR